bgoonz/gists-revamp/by-extension/markdown/google-styleguide (2).md

 // bad (sorry, this doesn't show up well on mobile)const longString = 'This is a very long string that \ far exceeds the 80 column limit.
 It unfortunately \ contains long stretches of spaces due to how the \ continued lines are indented.';
 // goodconst longString = 'This is a very long string that ' + 'far exceeds the 80 column limit.
 It does not contain ' + 'long stretches of spaces since the concatenated ' + 'strings are cleaner.';
-“for… of” is the preferred type of ‘for loop’
+“for… of " is the preferred type of ‘for loop’
 With ES6, the language now has three different kinds of for loops.
 All may be used, though for-of loops should be preferred when possible.
 This is a strange one if you ask me, but I thought I’d include it because it is pretty interesting that Google declares a preferred type of for loop.